kinow/autosubmit/docs/source/usage/configuration/new_job.rst

 * EXECUTABLE: Allows to wrap a job for be launched with a set of env variables.

 * QUEUE: queue to add the job to.
-If not specificied, uses PLATFORM default.
+If not specified, uses PLATFORM default.

 Workflow examples:
 ==================